-In late August 2020, Nevada Sunrise filed an extension of time application for Permit 44411.
+In late August 2020, Nevada Sunrise filed an extension of time application for Permit 44411, which was approved by the NDWR, good to August 28, 2021.

 Lovelock Cobalt Mine

 The Lovelock Cobalt Mine (the "Lovelock Mine") is located approximately 100 miles (150 kilometres) east of Reno, Nevada.